-An Agri-Park (AP) is a networked innovation system of agro-production, processing, logistics, marketing, training and extension services, located in district municipalities.
-As a network it enables a market-driven combination and integration of various agricultural activities and rural transformation services.
-The AP will comprise of three basic units:

-- 1. The Farmer Production Support Unit (FPSU).
-The FPSU is connected with the Agri-hub.
-The FPSU does primary collection, some storage, some processing for the local market, and extension services including mechanisation. - 2.
-Agri-Hub Unit (AH).
-The AH is a production, equipment hire, processing, packaging, logistics and training (demonstration) unit. - 3.
+An Agri-Park (AP) is a networked innovation system of ag ro-production, processing, logistics, marketing, training and extension services, located in district municip combination and integration of various agricultural activit comprise of three basic units: 1.
+The Farmer Production Support Unit (FPSU).
+The FPS Il is connected with the Agri-hub.
+The EPSU does primary collection, some storage, some processing for - mechanisation. the local market, and extension services including Agri-Hub Unit (AH).
+The AH is a production, equipme nt hiro, processing, packaging, logistics and training (demonstration) unit. menne, processing, packaging, logistics and training 3.
 Rural Urban Market Centre Unit (RUMC).
-The RUMC has three main purposes; - i.
-Linking and contracting rural, urban and international markets through contracts. - ii.
-Acts as a holding facility, releasing produce to urban markets based on seasonal trends. - iii.
-Provides market intelligence and information feedback to the AH and FPSU, using latest Information and communication technologies.

-TEN GUIDING PRINCIPLES FOR AGRI-PARK ESTABLISHMENT

-- 1. One Agri-Park per District (44) - 2.
-Agri-Parks must be farmer controlled - 3.
-Agri-Parks must be the catalyst around which rural industrialisation will take place. - 4.
-Agri-Parks must be supported by government (10 years) to ensure economic sustainability. - 5.
-Strengthen partnership between government and private sector stakeholders to ensure increased access to services (water, energy, transport) and production on the one hand, while developing existing and creating new markets to strengthen and expand value chains on the other. - Maximise benefit to existing state land with agricultural potential in the provinces, where possible. - 7.
-Maximise access to markets to all farmers, with a bias to emerging farmers and rural communities. - 8.
-Maximise the use of high value agricultural land (high production capability). - Maximise use of existing agro-processing, bulk and logistics infrastructure, including availability of water, energy and roads. - 10.
-Support growing towns and revitalisation of rural towns in terms of high economic growth, high population growth over past 10 years and promote rural urban linkages
+The RUMC has three main nurneses: i.
+Linking and contracting rural, urban and internationa - ii.
+Acts as a holding facility, releasing produce to urban i ii.
+Provides market intelligence and information feedbar the the An and Froo, using latest information and communication technologies.
+TEN GUIDING PRINCIPLES FOR AGRI-PARK Strategic objectives of Agri-Parks ESTABLISHMENT 1.
+Establish Agri-Parks in all of South Africa's 1.
+One Agri-Park per District (44) district municipalities that will kick-start the 2.
+Agri-Parks must be farmer controlled Rural Economic Transformation for these rural 3.
+Agri-Parks must be the catalyst around which rural regions industrialisation will take place.
+2. Promote growth of the smallholder sector by 4.
+Agri-Parks must be supported by government (10 contributing to the 300 000 new small-scale vears) to ensure economic sustainability. producers, as well as to the 145 000 new jobs in 5.
+Strengthen partnership between government and agro-processing by the year 2020 (as set out in private sector stakeholders to ensure increased the NGP) access to services (water, energy, transport) and 3.
+Promote the skills of and support to small-holde production on the one hand, while developing farmers through the provision of capacity existing and creating new markets to strengthen and building, mentorship, farm infrastructure, expand value chains on the other.
+6.-Maximise benefit to existing state land with mechanisation inputs agricultural potential in the provinces, where 5.
+Enable producer ownership of the majority of possible.
+Agri-Park equity (70%), with the state and 7.
+Maximise access to markets to all farmers, with a bias commercial interests holding minority shares to emerging farmers and rural communities.
+8.-Maximise the use of high value agricultural land (high 6.- Bring underutilised land (especially in Communa production capability).
+Areas Land and land reform farms) into full 9.-Maximise use of existing agro-processing, bulk and production over the next three years, and logistics infrastructure, including availability of water, expand irrigated agriculture energy and roads.
+10. Support growing towns and revitalisation of rural "inclusive rural economy" and target of 1 million towns in terms of high economic growth, high jobs created in agriculture sector through population growth over past 10 years and promote creating higher demand for raw agricultural rural urban linkages produce, primary and ancillary inputs, as well as generating increased downstream economic